Black American Culture Was Missing On The Met Gala Red Carpet

-The Met Gala, fashion’s most anticipated and glamorous red carpet event, took place on Monday (Sept.
-13) and there’s a lot to unpack.
+The Met Gala, fashion’s most anticipated and glamorous red carpet event, took place last night (13th September) and there’s a lot to unpack.
 Usually held in May, the gala moved to New York Fashion Week this year due to COVID-19.
 Requiring vaccinations to attend, the Metropolitan Museum's Costume Institute hoped to return to normalcy this year, focusing their two-part fashion exhibition on a range of American fashion.
 Yet, the execution of this year’s theme, “In America: A Lexicon of Fashion,” reminded us all of what ‘normal’ is to the gatekeepers of American fashion.

 Advertisement